How To Use C/O In Mailing Address

 Mailers can also use c/o addresses when they are unsure of the intended recipient’s home address.
 Thus, they add a c/o line and send mail to that person’s business address.

-When You Should Use “Care of” to Address an Envelope?
+When Should You Use “Care of” to Address an Envelope?

 Apart from the above reasons, there are several other occasions when you may use “care of mailing addresses”.